Hello AI! Unlocking K-12 Computer Science: spring 2026 Virtual Workshops

 Unlocking K-12 Computer Science: Virtual Workshop Dates and Topics

-- Wednesday, February 4, 2026, 4-5:30 PM: Learn and Teach about AI | Experience an introduction to AI literacy and explore materials to help students develop a foundational understanding of Artificial Intelligence.
+• Wednesday, February 4, 2026, 4-5:30 PM: Learn and Teach about AI | Look inside how AI is used in Self-Driving Cars and explore K-12 resources for students to develop AI literacy.

-- Tuesday, March 17, 2026, 4-5:30 PM: CS Unplugged | Experience and explore Computer Science activities requiring no technology.
+• Tuesday, March 17, 2026, 4-5:30 PM: CS Unplugged | Experience and explore Computer Science activities requiring no technology.

-- Monday, April 27, 2026, 4-5:30 PM: CS Integrated | Experience and explore Computer Science activities that may be integrated into Mathematics, Science and ELA.
+• Monday, April 27, 2026, 4-5:30 PM: CS Integrated | Experience and explore Computer Science activities that may be integrated into Mathematics, Science and ELA.

 Participants who complete the series are eligible for a $125 implementation stipend.